thoughtbot/trail-map/trails/visual-design.md

 You know basic visual design when you can:

-* Use design principles in your work.
-* Articulate your reasons for using them.
+* Articulate your reasons for using visual principles.
 * Identify principles in others design work.